dbafromthecold/IntroToPartitioning/PITCHME.md

 ### Benefits

-Partitioned tables appear as normal tables
+Partitioned tables appear as normal tables <br>
-Data is automatically mapped to the correct partition Specialist operations allow for easy management of data Individual partitions can be compressed
+Data is automatically mapped to the correct partition <br>
+Specialist operations allow for easy management of data <br>
+Individual partitions can be compressed <br>
 Individual partitions can be rebuilt

 ---